christianian24/my-silent-library/README.md

 ## ✨ Features

 - **📖 Dynamic Content Management**: Effortlessly organize novels, notes, and quotes with a simple JavaScript object.
-- **⚡️ Professional Search**: A backend-ready search component with debouncing, search history, and highlighted results.
+- **⚡️ Modern Search**: A clean search modal overlay for finding content by title, tag, or keyword.
 - **🎨 Polished UI/UX**: A clean, contemplative design with subtle animations and a seamless user experience.
 - **📱 Fully Responsive**: A perfect reading and browsing experience on any device, from mobile to desktop.
 - **🌙 Smart Dark Mode**: Toggle between themes with smooth transitions and automatic system preference detection.
 - **📥 Download Support**: Provide downloadable files for your content in multiple formats.
 - **♿ Accessibility-First**: Built with ARIA labels, focus management, and high-contrast themes.
-- **🚀 Zero Dependencies**: Runs entirely on vanilla HTML, CSS, and JavaScript.
+- **🚀 No Runtime Frameworks**: Built with vanilla HTML, CSS, and JavaScript for maximum performance and portability.

 ## 🚀 Quick Start